RibeiroGroup/Tutorials/2_RabiOscillations/instructions.md

-# Two-level system under a time-dependent potential
+# Transition in a two-level system driven by a time-dependent potential

 Consider a quantum system consisting of two energy levels $|a\rangle$ and $|b\rangle$ with energy gap $\hbar \omega_{ba} = E_b - E_a$.
 Initially, these energy levels correspond to eigenstates of an unperturbed Hamiltonian $\hat{H}_0$.
 These states are coupled upon the inclusion of a time dependent perturbation, $\hat{V}(t)$, with a coupling strength of